 Rhythm & Phoenix

 Central Florida 1982: Helped dad build a cypress log home, delivered sandwiches, surveyed a bit, and took a course in multimedia communications.
 I eventually hooked up with the Everyman Sound Company while running sound for an 11 piece “Rhythm & Blues Review and Show Band.”
 In 1987 we ran a full production of “Hair” at the Florida theater.
 Originally scheduled for three weeks, the picketers (for real) caused the show to hold over an additional week.
 Later that year I engineered a middle school presentation of “Cats!”
 With Joaquin (aka Leaf), Liberty, and Summer Phoenix.
 River (rip) played guitar with members of the Rhythm & Blues Review.

 Asheville 1990 to 2010

-Ran sound at my church, worked in pottery, installed audio systems, and got an associates degree in Electronics Engineering Technology.
+Ran sound at my church, worked in pottery, installed audio systems, and earned an associates degree in Electronics Engineering Technology.
 After a mid 1990’s computer field repair job I became a technical support representative for Digitech International, troubleshooting gate access and door alarm systems.
 After six years I moved on to testing and repairing DigiView camera surveillance recorders, and with it took on network administration.

-Meanwhile Appalachian and Celtic music had long appealed to me, and found myself working sound for area contra dances.
+Meanwhile Appalachian and Celtic music had long appealed to me, and I found myself working sound for local contra dances.
 Also made quite a few excellent recordings while running sound at a local pub: Jack of the Wood.
 With a modest amount of equipment I began to resume sound service.
 In 2009 a blessing in disguise occurred when our security company was sold to a corporation and many of us lost our day jobs.
-Seizing the opportunity I had bought the soundservice.us domain, and added .us to the logo.
 With a new concert series at Biltmore Park, and ongoing house gigs, Sound Service began again.
 With DigiView Repair on the side.